igor47/blog/_posts/2017-04-26-thoughts-on-leaving-airbnb.md

 The alerts would be routed to the owners for each host, and the alert file could be modified to explicitly filter out any systems where high CPU usage is expected.
 Because all changes are code changes, the usual review process applies, so there are no surprises for new alerts or alerts suddenly going missing.
 Also, writing alerts in a file encourages developers to write longer, more informative alert messages, and the DSL allows information about hosts to be encoded in the alert, making alerts more actionable.

+I gave [a talk about this work](https://www.usenix.org/conference/srecon15/program/presentation/serebryany) at SREConf 2015, which includes more details if you're interested.
+There's also a [blog post about Interferon/the Alerts Framework](https://medium.com/airbnb-engineering/alerting-framework-at-airbnb-35ba48df894f) on the Airbnb blog.

 ### Product Work ###